-You can find passes for Amsterdam trips that let you inside most of their historical tourist attractions, including museums and canal tours.
+You can find tourist passes for your Amsterdam vacation that let you inside most of the city’s historical tourist attractions, including museums and canal tours.
 Besides that, the passes include free public transportation if you’re going from one museum to another.

-The prices start from $60-$70 per day and go up as you increase the number of included attractions.
+The prices start from $60 to $70 per day and go up as you increase the number of included attractions.
 The best pass is the I Amsterdam City Card.

 Buy The Museum Card

-Not only can you visit any museum you like during your tour, but also get free repeat visits to your favorite museums.
-The card costs only $70 and is a treat for history and art enthusiasts.
+Not only can you visit any museum you like during your tour, but you also get free repeat visits to your favorite museums.
+The card, which costs only $70, is a treat for history and art enthusiasts.

 Take Walking Tours